Rietta1/DevOps-Projects/ProjectSolutionWordpress.md

 ### Step 6 — Configure WordPress to connect to remote database.
 39. Make sure to open MySQL port 3306 on DB Server EC2.
-For extra security, you shall allow access to the DB server ONLY from your Web Server’s IP address, so in the Inbound Rule configuration specify source as /32
+For extra security, you shall allow access to the DB server ONLY from your *Web Server’s IP address*, so in the Inbound Rule configuration specify source as /32

 40. Install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client

 ```
 sudo yum install mysql
 ```

 41. Open config.php and edit the db_name, user, password and host to your database details

 *note: for the host add your webserver private ip address*